ubronan/driveshare-gui/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

+# Install windows

+After download the primary installer, the program will get the needed actual program parts.
+This will take a short time (If the program does not continue downloading these parts for more than 2 minutes restart the installer)
+When succesfull the program opens the preferences page where you need to set the all important information to continue:
+1) The counterwallet bitcoin address for the payout of your sjcx and holding the funds for optional donations.
+2) Directory where you are going to save the data files (shards) needed for Storj.
+3) The amount in G(iB)/GB and T(iB)/TB "officially iB = 1000 and B = 1024", Example for 10 GiB =  10.0G
+4) Finish this by pushing the save (you can make changes anytime in preferences again.

 ## Special precautions for Windows
 As installer [NSIS](http://nsis.sourceforge.net/Main_Page) is used.
 You have to install it (version 3.0), and add NSIS folder to PATH in Environment Variables, so it is reachable to scripts in this project (path should look something like `C:/Program Files (x86)/NSIS`).

+## Freqeuntly Asked Questions

+# Windows

+1) Q: Install program does not continue after start and seems to hangup.
+   A: Close the program and start it again, if it still does not continue please report this as a issue here at github

 # License

 The MIT License (MIT)